What Being in the SAS Taught me About Leadership

 The SEAL of effective leadership: Leadership should be considered a verb, not an entitlement.
 Leadership is vital in the firefight, you want one person leading the way so that there is no confusion.
 But these are the signs of great leadership.

 Anybody in a patrol could lead a mission dependent on experience and skills or it’s ‘just their turn’.
-When you have a high performing team, everyone is treated as an adult.
+When you have a high-performing team, everyone is treated as an adult.
 Rank or position was not that important, skills and experience count for more.
 Many an officer had his ear chewed off for presenting a rubbish plan by somebody of lower rank.
-By sharing leadership duties, it also makes everybody more empathic.
+Sharing leadership duties, also makes everybody more empathic.
 You’ve been on both sides of the coin so you tend to be more respectful which boosts overall morale and performance.

 A team would always be involved at the earliest opportunity as it gave them more time to come up with suggestions later when orders were being formulated.
-Any errors in communication were spotted because everybody’s involved from the start-up.
+Any communication errors were spotted because everybody was involved from the start-up.

 Martin is an international coach and in his recent book ‘From Mercenaries to Missionaries’, he shares three fundamental principles of leading high performing teams and the three core skills elite teams need to operate successfully.